 If treating any condition with mucus, phlegm, or congestion, combine echinacea with catnip or elder flower.
 When using echinacea for helping get over the flu, use with fever reducing herbs like yarrow.

 Native Americans were familiar with echinacea.
-They used it for snakebite, fever, and to treat old, stubborn wounds.
+Among other things, they used it for snakebite, fever, and to treat old, stubborn wounds.

 Echinacea is native to North America and is considered a wildflower.
 It grows abundantly in the great plains and does well here in the North Georgia mountains during dryer years.
 Echinacea, or purple coneflower, is resistant to heat, and cold but doesn't like wet conditions.
 Butterflies and bees love the knee-high plant.
 Echinacea makes a beautiful cut flower that is long lasting.
 Many varieties are available in garden centers and some have a sweet scent.
 Echinacea blooms the first year from seed if planted early.

 It is easy to prepare echinacea for winter storage.
-Just harvest after the plant flowers, wash off any dust, tear into pieces, and dry.
-Store in air tight containers away from light and heat.
+Just harvest after the plant flowers, wash off any dust, tear into pieces, and dry in an airy location.
+Store in air tight containers away from insects, light, and heat.